Guy II de Pontailler

-Guy II de Pontailler was a French nobleman, successor of Hugues de Pontailler, part of the noble family Camplitte-Pontailler of Burgundy.
+Guy II de Pontailler was a French nobleman, successor of Hugues de Pontailler, part of the noble family Champlitte-Pontailler of Burgundy.
 He was born in Burgundy in 1348 (or 1335) and died in 1392 (possibly on May 4).
 He was appointed marshal of the Duchy of Burgundy by duke Philip the Bold, then he took part in an expedition across the Saône against the Count of Montbéliard, then he fought in the Hundred Years' War.
 Guy II received the title of lord of Talmay, Fenay, Chevigny, Saulon-la-Rue, Saulon-la-Chapelle, Chailly, Champagny, Tart-le-Haut, Pontailler-sur-Saône and Heuilley-sur-Saône.

 Biography

 Ancestry

 Guy III De Pontailler, son of Guy II and knight of the Golden Fleece (15th-century manuscript, BNF).

 Guy II de Pontailler was a direct descendant of Guillaume de Champlitte, who became Prince of Achaia after the Fourth Crusade and was the ancestor of the de Champlitte-Pontailler family, which held a very position in the Duchy of Burgundy for four centuries.
 Guillaume married Eustachie de Courtenay.
 His son, Guillaume II (1200-1271), inherited most of the family property, including the viscounty of Dijon, and the seigneuries of Pontailler-sur-Saône, Maxilly-sur-Saône, Vonges and Heuilley-sur-Saône.

 Guy II de Pontailler was born of the union of Hugues de Pontailler (?-1385), lord of Talmay, Heuilley, Fenay, Chevigny, Saulon, Villeneuve and Chailly, with Jeanne de Chalon (?-1372).

 He had a younger brother: Jean de Pontailler.